C++ Core Guidelines: Rules about Resource Management

 photo montage 1548599 640

 At first.
 What is a resource?
 A resource is something that you have to manage.
-That means you have to acquire and release it because resources are limited or you have to protect them.
-You can only have a limited amount of memory, sockets, processes, or threads; only one process can write a shared file or one thread can write a shared variable at one point in time.
-If you don't follow the protocol, a lot of issues are possible.
+That means you must acquire and release it because resources are limited, or you must protect them.
+You can only have a limited amount of memory, sockets, processes, or threads; only one process can write a shared file, or one thread can write a shared variable at one point.
+If you don’t follow the protocol, many issues are possible.

 Your system may